dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Don't judge each day by the harvest you reap but by the seeds that you plant.**
+**Don't be afraid to give up the good to go for the great.**

-Robert Louis Stevenson
+John D. Rockefeller